epam/mriviewer/CONTRIBUTING.md

 The commit message should describe what changed and why.
 The first line should:

-- start from an verb in imperative mood,
+- start from a verb in imperative mood,
 - don't end with a period,
 - be 50 characters or less.